-How To Learn French Vowels 3: Nasal Sounds and Diphtongues
+How To Learn French Vowels 3: Nasal Sounds And Diphtongues

 - On: say an O through your nose; the n is a silent letter and only there to show it is a nasal.

 - An, am* / en, em*: Open up the “on” into an A or schwa.
-Technically, the “an” spelled with an “a” are more open in the throat that those written with an E. In conversational French, though, they are often interchangeable, even for a native speaker.
+Technically, the “an” spelled with an “a” are more open in the throat than those written with an E. In conversational French, though, they are often interchangeable, even for a native speaker.